-Then deciding student loan forgiveness is not for me.
+Then I decided student loan forgiveness is no longer for me.

 What I failed to consider was the possibility of not enjoying where I worked.
 I spent the first year of my career in a toxic work environment.
 There were many people who were fun to work with, but it only takes one person to make your work-life a living hell.